GerrGIT/Mtree-jquery-plugin/README.md

 		});
 ```

-Or use options to ovveride defaults:
+Or use options to override defaults:
 ```js
 		$(document).ready(function() {
 			$('ul.mtree').mtree({